whiprandolph/bestseller/Part 1 - This Is Who We Really Are/02 - Can Whole Nations Embrace Generosity and Integrity.md

 Avoiding crime may seem impossible in societies numbering in the thousands or more, yet many large healthy human nations have lived this way -- not just occasionally, but for millions of years.

-Countless Americans and Europeans, when encountering healthy nations for the first time, have been surprised by the lack of crime or law enforcement.
+Many Americans and Europeans, when encountering healthy nations for the first time, have been surprised by the lack of crime or law enforcement.
 For example, when French Christian missionaries first visited the Huron in North America in the 1600s, they were amazed that thousands of people could get along so well without police or prisons.[xxx-huron farmers of the north|p71]

 In the 1930s, when American dentist Weston Price visited many healthy nations around the world, he wrote, "few impressions can be more vivid than that of the absence of prisons and asylums."[xxx-nutr phys gen|phys ment moral deter]